 Strategies for addressing healthcare IT cybersecurity organizational resourcing

-It’s no surprise that salary requirements have risen considerably over the past few years.
-While remote worker options have helped, it has also made it more difficult and costly for organizations in remote areas that can’t compete with the larger orgs.
-As the cybersecurity talent shortage continues, higher salaries for less experienced professionals should be expected.
-Over time this creates issues with mentorship and, more importantly, having the experience to maintain command and control during an incident.
-Being shorthanded or inexperienced is not ideal in any situation, especially during an incident.
+As the cybersecurity talent shortage continues, higher salaries for less experienced professionals have become a reality.
+Over time this can create mentorship challenges, and limit less experienced individuals’ ability to learn how to maintain command and control during an incident.
+Being shorthanded or inexperienced is not ideal in any situation, especially during a cyber incident.